 - Remind them about employee assistance programs and other places to get mental health help.
 Ensure they know who is on their team and who they can talk to, especially when they are virtual.
 With a culture of open communication, encourage your providers to talk about their concerns.

 - Monitor your provider’s mental wellbeing.
-Check in with your providers.
+Check in with your providers about their mental health.
 Sometimes, when taking care of their patients and their loved ones, it can be challenging for providers to take a step back and think about themselves.
 Burnout can be mitigated by creating an environment where a provider’s mental health is a priority.

 - Give your clinicians ample time for their personal lives by not overscheduling them.
 Make sure you’re giving your providers as much flexibility as you can.
 Reinforce safety practices, monitor their stress, and provide support for your providers.
 And, remember to encourage your providers to take their PTO.